In this article, I am going to take a closer look at what is aspergillosis in birds and humans and aspergillosis symptoms.

 Other antifungal medications used to treat aspergillosis include lipid amphotericin formulations, posaconazole, isavuconazole, itraconazole, caspofungin, and micafungin.

 Aspergillosis in birds is a fungal infection that commonly causes respiratory disease.
 It can cause both upper (nose, sinuses, eye, and trachea) and lower (lungs and air sacs – a specialized part of the respiratory tract that birds have) respiratory problems or more broadly distributed systemic infections.

-This slow-growing fungal infection gradually damages tissues in the body over a period of weeks to months, often with little obvious evidence of illness until an organ or system is severely compromised.
+This slow-growing fungal infection gradually damages tissues in the body over a period of weeks to months, often with little obvious evidence of the illness until an organ or the system is severely compromised.

 Birds on an all-seed diet can be more susceptible to this disease as their diet lacks vitamin A, which is essential to keeping the bird’s respiratory tracts and their immune systems healthy.